Oye Owolewa: LGBTQ rights

 In an article titled "Anti-trans legislation has ripple effect in D.C.", Oye states that many of these bills target transgender and non-binary youth by making it illegal to access or provide gender-affirming medical care and denying the best-equipped healthcare providers the ability to provide appropriate care for the trans community.
 This results in wasteful spending, increased healthcare costs, and worse outcomes.

 He explained that gender-affirming care is essential to inclusive, comprehensive transgender health care.
-According to the Trevor Project's 2020 National Survey on LGBTQ, Youth Mental Health, more than half of transgender and nonbinary youth have seriously considered suicide.
-Conversely, affirming gender identity among transgender and nonbinary youth is consistently associated with lower rates of suicide attempts.
+Affirming gender identity among transgender and nonbinary youth is consistently associated with lower rates of suicide attempts.

-He said, "We believe that all people deserve high-quality health care and compassionate, nonjudgmental health information, no matter what.
-Following the International Day Against Homophobia, Transphobia, and Biphobia (May 17), we ask that you reach out to loved ones across the country and have a conversation to help move the issue out of a political debate and into a conversation about the lives of real people.
-Just one conversation can make a huge impact."

 Advocacy

 Oye worked to bring resources to the underserved by advising D.C. lawmakers based on continued community feedback.
 He has served as a commissioner since 2018, his first elected office.
 As commissioner, Oye learned the value of being an advocate and community resource.
 Some of Oye's most notable achievements were increasing science enrichment programs in Southeast elementary schools, adding traffic safety measures, and helping to bring a Senior Day Center to the neighborhood.

+In May 2022, Owolewa, alongside Chef Spike Mendelsohn, co-chaired D.C's first-ever Veg Restaurant Week.